josh-collinsworth/joco-gridsome/src/posts/12-things.md

 ## #10.
 Connectedness is costing us

-Or put another way: I'm beginning to believe that becoming more connected with everyone is making me less connected with anyone.
+Or put another way:

+<Highlight>I'm beginning to believe that becoming more connected with everyone is making me less connected with anyone.</Highlight>

-All that time spent browsing, reading, liking...it has to come from somewhere. **Any minute you are or could be in the presence of another human being spent on social media is a minute you're taking from them and splitting up a dozen, a hundred, or a thousand ways.** It's significantly weakening one good relationship in the name of very slightly strengthening many others.
+All that time spent browsing, reading, liking...it has to come from somewhere.
+Any minute you are or could be in the presence of another human being spent on social media is a minute you're taking from them and splitting up a dozen, a hundred, or a thousand ways.
+It's significantly weakening one good relationship in the name of very slightly strengthening many others.

 Maybe this is a negative view of the situation, or maybe it's a bit extreme.
 Maybe time and relationships aren't a zero-sum game.
 But let me ask you a question: